liujohn/CRISPRi-dual-sgRNA-screens/README.md

 These scripts will also output statistics detailing the (i) the number of reads that mapped to an sgRNA/IBC in the library by position and (ii) the number of reads with mapped sgRNAs that do not match the library and thus represent recombined reads to standard output.

 ## Merge counts for multiple samples
 This part will merge outputs into a table in which rows are each sgRNA-UMI combination and columns are sample names.
+I recommend only using this script for non-UMI screens.

 ```bash
 python module1/count_files_to_counts_matrix.py alignments results